-Does it feel like you spend your day on a treadmill going nowhere fast?
+Does it feel like you spend your day on a treadmill, going nowhere fast?
 Are you exhausted at the end of the day, with nothing to show for it?
-There is a way to find peace in the busyness of your day; to stop and smell the roses; to focus on what is truly important in life.
+There is a way to find peace in the busyness of your day, to stop and smell the roses, and to focus on what is truly important in life.
 The answers lie within.

 Tolstoy’s story of the peasant and his land

 There is an instructive story from the writing of Leo Tolstoy.
 There was a peasant in Russia who owned a small plot of land.
 He led a life of peace and contentment until one day he began to envy his brother-in-law who was a rich landlord.
 He watched as his brother-in-law bought more and more land and had more and more tenants.
 The more prosperous he grew, the more the peasant began desiring the same.
 He started saving his money to buy some land.

 When the peasant had raised enough capital, he started looking for land to buy.
 He heard there was some cheap land in a neighboring territory.
 When he traveled to see the land, he found that the people living on it lived a nomadic life.

 The peasant brought some gifts for the chief in charge of that territory.
 The chief thanked him for the gifts and said he could have as much land as he could walk around before sunset.
 The agreement was that he start out in the morning and whatever distance he could walk by sunset, the peasant could keep the land.
 He was overjoyed at the possibility of owning such a great amount of land.
 The villagers gathered to watch his race against time.

 He started out walking extremely fast so he could cover more ground.
 When the sun was high in the sky it became extremely hot.
 But the peasant did not want to waste time stopping for food and water lest he miss out on some more land.

 He thought if he kept going, he would get more land.
 The peasant was trying to cover the largest area he could by walking in a large circle, which ended up being a long distance.